A SURVEY OF TREES & OTHER WOODY PLANTS OF THE HUMBERHEAD PEATLANDS 2019-2020

 Yew Taxus baccata

 Thorne Moors: A scarce tree on Thorne Moors with only 2 mature trees known (as with other species others exist in gardens on Crowle Moor).
 Both these mature Yews are located right in the middle of NW Will Pits, they are not very large.
 They are not too far from each other but only one is easy to locate.
 The second one used to have an old pair of wooden ladders propped against it suggesting it was harvested for Christmas decorations.
 Virtually impossible to reach without waders as the slight rises they sit on (the area was dug previously) are virtual islands.
-There are 2 small ones at Bell’s Pond and 2 more saplings on the colliery spoil mounds.
+There are 3 small ones at Bell’s Pond (third photo) and 2 more saplings on the colliery spoil mounds.

 Hatfield Moors: A scarce tree on Hatfield also, the best example being at Lindholme Island girth 265 cm diameter 84 cm.
 Also Triangle Wood.